Was Joes Tug, A Popular Key West Diving Site The Victim Of Piracy?

 Anyone scuba diving Key West who's looking for a bit of "pirate" mystery will want to visit this unsolved whodunit.
 Not only will it's history pique your curiosity, it's surrounding beauty will captivate you.

-Promotions, discounts and offers identified throughout this website are made available through a variety of sources including affiliates of florida-keys-vacation.com.
-As such, this website may receive a small compensation for products and services that are subsequently purchased through the referred affiliate.
-These monies help fund and operate this website.
+Promotions, discounts and offers identified throughout this website are made available through a variety of sources including the above listed affiliates of florida-keys-vacation.com.
+As such, this website may receive compensation for products and services that are subsequently purchased through the referred affiliate.
+These monies help fund, operate and maintain this website.

 Comments!